 Auer Lighting borosilicate glass SUPRAX® 8488 is a suitable material for microwave applications, e.g. as a lamp cover glass.

-The measurement below shows the half-power depth for SUPRAX® 8488, a special borosilicate glass from Auer Lighting.
-The half-power depth is a widely used indicated value for microwave properties.
+The measurement below shows the half-value layer for SUPRAX® 8488, a special borosilicate glass from Auer Lighting.
+The half-value layer is a widely used indicated value for microwave properties.
 It describes the depth in an absorbing material at which the power of a propagating TEM (Transversal Electro Magnetic) wave is reduced to 50% of its initial value by deposition as heat.
 The measurement covers the temperature range from 25 °C to 400 °C and has been taken at 2.466 GHz.

 Microwave properties of SUPRAX® 8488